 If it becomes necessary for a student to withdraw from school, he/she should report to the counselor's office at the beginning of the last day for withdrawal information.
-A withdrawal form must be completed and signed by each teacher, librarian, counselor, the food service director and principal.
+A withdrawal form must be completed and signed by the principal.
 The student's permanent records will be released after all the proper paperwork has been completed and all debts to the school have been paid.